 To help the draining process along, apply a warm, damp cloth and massage the eyelid very gently.
 The goal isn't to pop the chalazion, but to loosen it enough so that it can drain slowly on its own.

 Is a Chalazion It is possible for a chalazion to last for several weeks or more, and it may even continue to grow, giving the eyelid a red appearance, which many consider to be unattractive.
 If large enough, it may even put enough pressure on the surface of the eye to affect vision.
 By pushing on the cornea a chalazion can create similar effects to an astigmatism, a refractive issue that causes blurry vision.

-A chalazion a small operation to remove the built up pus, -although this is only used as a last resort - the excision process is rather simple and brief.
-A local anaesthetic is used to numb the area before a small incision is made on the under side of the eyelid.
+A chalazion is a small operation to remove the built-up pus, -although this is only used as a last resort - the excision process is rather simple and brief.
+A local anaesthetic is used to numb the area before a small incision is made on the underside of the eyelid.
 Then, the contents of the lesion are cleaned out.
-As the point of incision is hidden under the eye lid, it should heal with no visible scarring.
+As the point of the incision is hidden under the eyelid, it should heal with no visible scarring.
 The Oxford University Hospital has a very helpful patient information guide explaining the treatment and operation to remove a chalazion.

 Alternatively, the chalazion might be injected with a corticosteroid to allow better drainage.
-There is a possible side affect of lightening of the surrounding skin, which is more noticeable in dark-skinned people.
+There is a possible side effect of lightening of the surrounding skin, which is more noticeable in dark-skinned people.

-Chalazion are more common in adults than in children according to Stanford Children's health particularly those between the ages of 20 and 50.
-As most people rarely experience a Chalazion there is not much ned to to to prevent them, however if you experience frequent styes or chalazions then paying extra attention to your eyelid hygiene is recommended.
+Chalazion is more common in adults than in children according to Stanford Children's Health particularly those between the ages of 20 and 50.
+As most people rarely experience a Chalazion there is not much need to prevent them, however if you experience frequent styes or chalazion then paying extra attention to your eyelid hygiene is recommended.